 Here are the top 9 most annoying Facebook users.
 Which one are you?

 4. The Facebook Vacationer.
 You are kind of cheating at the Facebook posting game -- we don't see or hear from you for weeks, months even.
-We wonder, "did I get unfriended?"
+We wonder, "Did I get unfriended?"
 But alas, you pop up.
 You are on vacation.
 You have a Corona in your hand and your toes in the sand.
-You are on a tropical island and it's 10 degrees and snowy for everyone else (or at least anyone who lives in Michigan) and you're pretty much just bragging that you are tan and we are pasty white.
+You are on a tropical island and it's 10 degrees and snowy for everyone else (or at least anyone who lives in the Midwest) and you're pretty much just bragging that you are tan and we are pasty white.
 I get it.
 I've done it.
 Next...

 5. The Facebook Lurker.
 This person has a page.
-It may or may not contain a profile picture from 10 years ago.
+It may or may not contain a profile picture from 15 years ago.
 It might list a place of work, but likely no pictures and no recent posts.
 We know you only come on here to stalk people you went to high school with or see what kind of Nutella recipe I'm posting.
 I know this because these people always know your business, and how would they know about the cat video I just LOL'd unless they were lurking on my page?
-Quit it, you're creepy!
+So quit it, you're creepy!

 |The classic naked kid Xmas pic.|

 7. The Facebook Selfie Queen.
 This needs no explanation, but I will elaborate.
 If your profile pic changes more than you change your underwear (which I hope is daily) then you are an offender.
 If your selfie is of you in a bathroom somewhere (unless you have a really great poop story to go with it) please don't post it.
-If your selfie is of you in the car seatbelted in with your Kim Kardashian pout telling everyone how great your hairdo looks, please just stop.
+If your selfie is of you in the car seatbelted in with your Kim Kardashian pout telling everyone how great your new hairdo looks, please just stop.
 If your nose (or the nostril/underside angle of your nose) makes up 50 percent of the selfie, please save us from seeing what only a practicing ENT should see.
 Enough!

 8. The Constant Facebook Status Updater.
 Ok again, I'm guilty as anyone.
 But this has got to be the worst offender.
-The world does not need to know every second of your life how you are feeling, what you are doing, what movie you're watching, where you are going, what restaurant you have checked into, what you are eating and when you arrive home (usually drunk).
+The world does not need to know every second of your life how you are feeling, what you are doing, what movie you're watching, what airport you are sitting in, where you are going, what restaurant you have checked into, what you are eating and when you arrive home (usually drunk).
 I think your posts would be helpful to us if you were a serial killer and we needed to pinpoint your alibi, but until you go murdering a couple people, please stop telling us every minute detail of your life.

-But the comforting Bible scriptures, warm and fuzzy inspirational quotes with waterfalls and sunsets or the prayer requests for everything from finding a lost paci to praying for a T-ball win - it's all a bit much.
-This type of Facebooker may as well claim to own a selfie with John the Baptist.
+But the comforting Bible scriptures, warm and fuzzy inspirational quotes with waterfalls and sunsets or the prayer requests for everything from headaches, lost pacifiers or just hoping for a T-ball win - it's all a bit much.
+This type of Facebooker may as well claim to own a selfie with John the Baptist himself.
 How about just once a week on Sundays?
 When we're all feeling that old Holy Spirit.
-Meantime, please pray for my judgemental ass so I don't go straight to hell, ok?
+Meantime, please pray for my ass too, so I don't end up in hell ok?